Engagespot/engagespot/docs/docs/preference/what-are-preferences.md

 For example, one of your user can choose to receive notifications for 'New Friend Request' events only through email, while another user can enable both push and email notifications for the same.

 Building such a fine-graned preference system can take you several days or months of effort.
-With Engagespot, you can simply get everything out of the box.
+With Engagespot, you simply get everything out of the box.

 ## Setting User Preferences.